ABOUT US

 PROGRAMS

-Chattanooga Room in the Inn (CRITI) provides more than just shelter.
+Chattanooga Room in the Inn provides more than just shelter.
 In the loving arms of our program, women can address the issues that brought them to our door, learn how to pave the way to a brighter future and never be homeless again.

 Our History